FOOTBALL RECRUITING: Grand Valley State goes on recruiting rush, picks up slew of commitments |

 Walton started two years at receiver before switching to quarterback this year, where he threw for 20 touchdowns.
 Vince Bean, Brandon’s father, starred on the gridiron at Southfield in his prep days and then in college in the Big Ten at Michigan under legendary Wolverines coach Bo Schembechler.

 Moran is 6-foot-5 and 230 pounds, equally dangerous in carrying out his blocking assignments and catching the ball down field.
-Carroll is a versatile talent and played on both sides of the line and playing tight end this year for Portland’s Division 5 state title squad.
+Carroll is a versatile talent and played on both sides of the line and lined up at tight end this year for Portland’s Division 5 state title squad.
 He will be an offensive tackle in college, but made his last game on defense a special one, gobbling up 14 tackles in the state championship game.

 Once a rival of the three Southfield standouts in the race for bragging rights in the OAA White, Farmington Hills Harrison defensive lineman Jake Slobin will now be their teammate, as the relentless Hawks run-stuffer committed to GVSU on Tuesday.